Landau-Ginzburg Hodge numbers for mirrors of del Pezzo surfaces: Introduction

 \textbf{Notation and conventions.} All varieties are defined over the field of complex numbers~$\CC$ and we consider them as topological spaces with the classical analytic topology.
 For a pair of topological spaces $Y_0\subset Y$ symbols like $H^\bullet(Y)$, $H^\bullet (Y,Y_0)$ will denote the singular cohomology (resp. relative singular cohomology) with coefficients in $\bbC$.
 Symbols like $H_c^\bullet (Y)$ will denote the cohomology with compact supports (of $Y$ with coefficients in the constant sheaf $\bbC _Y$).

 {\bf Acknowledgments.} The authors are grateful to V.\,Golyshev, A.\,Kasprzyk, L.\,Katzarkov, and D.\,Orlov for useful discussions.
 Special thanks to T.\,Pantev and V.\,Turaev for their help.
-V.\,Lunts was partially supported by the NSA grant H98230-15-1-0255; V.\,Przyjalkowski has been funded by the Russian Academic Excellence Project ``5-100'' and was also partially supported by the grants RFFI 15-01-02158, RFFI 15-01-02164, RFFI 14-01-00160, RFFI 15-51-50045, $\mbox{MK-6019.2016.1}$.
+Both authors are partially supported by Laboratory of Mirror Symmetry NRU HSE, RF Government grant, ag. \textnumero 14.641.31.0001.
+V.\,Lunts is partially supported by the NSA grant H98230-15-1-0255; V.\,Przyjalkowski is partially supported by the Program of the Presidium of the Russian Academy of Sciences ``Fundamental Mathematics and its Applications'' under grant PRAS-18-01 and by Young Russian Mathematics award.